henishpatel9045/DocVaultAppCode/README.md

 ### App Security
 This app uses your device's local authentication program for validating user i.e. give permission to enter in app.
 #### Android
--Pin Lock
+- Pin Lock
--FingerPrint Scan (if available)
+- FingerPrint Scan (if available)
--Retina Scan (if available)
+- Retina Scan (if available)
--Face Scan (if available)
+- Face Scan (if available)
 #### IOS
--Pin Lock
+- Pin Lock
--Face Lock
+- Face Lock

 ### Storage Security
 This app uses some highly efficient libraries like random and secure store of expo to store your data in encrypted form that can only accesible by app itSelf.
 #### Libraries
--SecureStorage
+- SecureStorage
--Random
+- Random
--Crypto
+- Crypto

 ## How to install!!
 ### Step-1